ORGANIZING KITCHEN CABINETS

 I am a tea person and have all kinds of herbal and fruit teas.
 Storing them in their boxes is very inconvenient.
 This tea bag organizer makes tea bag less frustrating.
 No more stacking the boxes and cutting a hole in the front, so that you don’t have to open the box every time you get a tea bag.
 If you keep less variety, you can get a smaller 6 tea bag organizer as well.

-MUGS AND GLASSES
+ORGANIZING MUGS AND GLASSES

 Who has more mugs than they can fit in their cabinets?

-This stackable cabinet shelves are another solution to use the height of your cabinet shelves and store your glasses, mugs and cups.
+These stackable cabinet shelves are another solution to use the height of your cabinet shelves and store your glasses, mugs and cups.
 You can use them for plates and bowls as well.

 Pantry cabinets used to be the black holes in our house.
 This is where my husband and kids couldn’t find the cereal box or nut butter even if it was in front them.
-Without a logical organization, it’s the death bed of snacks and canned food.
+Without a logical organization, it’s the deathbed of snacks and canned food.

 I purchase cereals in bulk when there are deals.
-Then I only take out few and oatmeal and fill these Cereal container and keep them out for consumption.
+Then I only take out few and oatmeal and fill these Cereal containers and keep them out for consumption.
 The rest is stored away.
 It helps us avoid the annoying case of boxes with little cereal left at the bottom of the box.

 This can rack organizer not only great for being able to store more cans in your pantry cabinet but also allowing you to fill from the back and use the oldest one first.